-15. Library
+18. Library

-The department has a rich and up-to-date collection of about 5000 books for use by the students and the faculty members.
-The students can also avail the facilities of the Central Science Library of the University.
+The University has a rich and up-to-date collection of books for use by the students and the faculty members.

-16. Computing Facilities
+19. Computing Facilities

 Students and faculty members make active use of the computer systems at Department of Computer Science and Delhi University Computer Centre.
-The department also has up-to-date digital and microprocessor labs.
+The department also has up-todate digital and microprocessor labs.

-17. Delhi University Computer Science Society
+20. Delhi University Computer Science Society